howtographql/howtographql/content/backend/graphql-js/8-filtering-pagination-and-sorting.md

 ---
 title: Filtering, Pagination & Sorting
 pageTitle: "GraphQL Filtering, Pagination & Sorting Tutorial with JavaScript"
-description: "Learn how to add filtering and pagination capabilities to a GraphQL API with grahpql-js, Node.js, Express & Prisma."
+description: "Learn how to add filtering and pagination capabilities to a GraphQL API with Node.js, Express & Prisma."
-question: Which of the following is true?
+question: Which arguments are typically to paginate through a list in the Prisma API using limit-offset pagination?
-answers: ["Real time support should be implemented via regular queries", "It's not currently possible to test subscriptions via GraphiQL", "Subscriptions can be implemented via web sockets", "The only way to implement subscriptions is by using the `subscriptions-transport-ws` package"]
+answers: ["skip & last", "skip & first", "first & last", "where & orderBy"]
-correctAnswer: 2
+correctAnswer: 1
 ---

 This is the last section of the tutorial where you'll implemented the finishing touches on your API.
 The goal is to allow clients to constrain the list of `Link` elements returned by the `feed` query by providing filtering and pagination parameters.